Bettina Hoy: Personal

-Bettina and her husband Andrew Hoy, who competes at the Olympic level for Australia, lived for 12 years in Gloucestershire, at the Gatcombe Park estate of The Princess Royal.
-The Hoys are the only married couple that has ever competed against each other in different teams for the same Olympic medals.
+Bettina and her now ex-husband Andrew Hoy, who competes at the Olympic level for Australia, lived for 12 years in Gloucestershire, at the Gatcombe Park estate of The Princess Royal.
+The Hoys were the only married couple that has ever competed against each other in different teams for the same Olympic medals.
 In January 2009, the couple moved to the DOKR (Deutsches Olympia Kommitee für Reiterei) in Warendorf, Germany.
 In June 2010 Andrew Hoy moved to Farley Estate in the UK, and then to his current base in Wiltshire.
 In November 2011, Bettina publicly announced their separation.
 She handed her ride, Lanfranco TSF to her former husband, Andrew Hoy, under the terms of their divorce agreement.